inkVerb/VIP/501-shell/Lesson-08.md

 - *in.piecefunctions.php*
   - *Adds `class="tinymce_editor"` to `<textarea id="p_content"`*

-| **B-18** :// `localhost/web/edit.php` *(Ctrl + R to reload)*
+| **B-18** :// `localhost/web/edit.php` *(Same as previously, empty form)*

+1. Type new content
-1. Apply or note some HTML styling with the WYSYWIG buttons
+2. Apply or note some HTML styling with the WYSYWIG buttons
-2. Click "Update" or "Publish"
+3. Click "Update" or "Publish"
-3. See the changes on the blog and in the database...
+4. See the changes on the blog and in the database...

 | **B-18** :// `localhost/web/blog.php`